Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dapto has 90 active public transport stops offering a mix of train and bus services.
-These stops are served by 54 routes, collectively facilitating 3,133 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 151 meters from the nearest stop.
-The area is primarily residential, with most commuters traveling outward.
-Cars remain the dominant transport mode at 93%, with an average of 1.4 vehicles per dwelling.
-According to the 2021 Census, 18.5% of residents work from home, possibly due to COVID-19 conditions.
+These stops are served by 54 individual routes, collectively facilitating 3,133 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 151 meters from the nearest stop.
+As primarily residential, most commute outward; car remains dominant at 93%.
+Average vehicle ownership is 1.4 per dwelling.
+According to the 2021 Census, 18.5% of residents work from home, which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport